 There are different kinds of gifts, but the same Spirit distributes them.
 There are different kinds of service, but the same Lord.
 There are different kinds of working, but in all of them and in everyone it is the same God at work.1 Corinthians 12:4-6 NIV

 How can we serve the Lord?
-Many people would limit that to those who are on stage during the worship time.
+Many people would limit serving the Lord to those who are on stage during the worship time.
 Others will expand it to include elders, deacons, teachers, and maybe a few other roles.
 But what both of these have in common is that service within the body of Christ is limited to just a subset of the church body.

 But could it be that, while all are called to serve, that service might not be in the context of a local church?
 The issue here is not about being involved in a local church.
 I believe that is essential for all of us.
 But is it possible that my place of service to the body of Christ is outside of a local church?